marianatpimenta/IncreasingSafetyInMechanicalVentilatorSharing/README.md

 MaterialsAndUtilizationGuidelines.pdf contains a list of materials, a circuit diagram and final utilization instructions

-The code can be seen in ......ino
+The code can be seen in SafetyProjectCode.ino